-The interdisciplinary program will have contributions from professors, researchers and experts from the various fields and will contain an introduction to the A:RT-D Grids project as well as the different perspectives on sustainability.
-Therefore, the program covers sustainable energy aspects focusing on sustainable engineering, sustainable community perspectives, sustainable economics, gender and conflict perspectives, didactics and education for sustainable development.
-In addition, the A:RT-D Grids Team will invite professionals from the field for expert presentations.
-Furthermore, the A:RT-D Grids project’s current research results will be presented.
+The interdisciplinary programme will include contributions from professors, researchers and experts from the different fields and will include an introduction to the A:RT-D Grids project and the different perspectives on sustainability.
+Therefore, the programme will explore sustainable energy aspects with a focus on sustainable technology, sustainable community perspectives, sustainable economy, gender and conflict perspectives, didactics and education for sustainable development.
+In addition, the A:RT-D Grids Team invites experts from the field to give presentations.
+The latest research results of the A:RT-D Grids project will also be presented.

-Interactive sessions where participants will work together on a designed case including the sustainable perspectives above for establishing a microgrid will also be part of the Graduate Training.
-At the end of every day, the workshop results will be presented.
+Interactive sessions in which participants work together on a designed case that includes all the above perspectives on building a microgrid are also part of the graduate training.
+At the end of each day, the workshop results will be presented.

-All important information about the entire project can be viewed on our website.
+All important information about the whole project can be found on our website.

-After successful participation, participants and presenters receive a certificate of participation and/or contribution.
+After successful participation, participants and speakers will receive a certificate of participation or presentation.